 Slightly heavier and bulkier, synthetic sleeping bags are an excellent choice for those allergic to down or for travels in wet conditions.

-If space and weight are a major consideration, then down will out-perform synthetic insulation every time.
+If space and weight are major considerations, then down will outperform synthetic insulation every time.

 Best 15 Deg Synthetic Sleeping Bag: Marmot Trestles 15